 A Company Secretary plays a crucial role in advising upon good governance practices and compliance with corporate governance norms.
 These standards and guidelines are mentioned under various corporate, business and security laws.
 Other than this, mentioned below is a list of secretarial responsibilities that are undertaken by a Company Secretary:

 - Formation, incorporation and promotion of matters related to the company.

 - Filing and registering any document or form on behalf of the company as an authorized representative.

 - Maintaining and preserving secretarial records, statutory registers and books.

 - Arranging a general or board meeting and preparing the minutes of the meeting.

 - Tasks related to shares including transfer and transmission.

 Related Read: How to Pursue CA After Graduation

-A Company Secretary is entitled to an advisory role in order to help companies on compliance of legal and procedural aspects particularly under the following laws:
+A Company Secretary is entitled to an advisory role in order to help companies on compliance with legal and procedural aspects, particularly under the following laws: